Bread Dad

 What is a sandwich spread?

 A sandwich spread is a spreadable condiment used in sandwiches.
-Sandwich spreads add flavor to solid sandwich filings (i.e. sandwich meats).
+Sandwich spreads add flavor to solid sandwich filings (e.g. sandwich meats).
 They also add a little more moisture in case the sandwich filling or bread is too dry for a person’s taste.
-In addition, some spreads are also used as the main filling in a sandwich (i.e. peanut butter for a peanut butter sandwich).
+In addition, some spreads are also used as the main filling in a sandwich (e.g. peanut butter for a peanut butter sandwich).
+Of course, many sandwich spreads can be used on Bread Dad’s easy panini recipes.

 At no extra cost to you, we make a small commission if you buy products via the links below.
 As an Amazon Associate, this website earns from qualifying purchases.